Trump moves to declassify Amelia Earhart records

 "It's 99.9% that she ran out of gas," Shapiro told CBS News.
 She said Earhart and Noonan were low on fuel and "very ill-prepared" for their attempted flight to Howland Island, a tiny, difficult-to-find island in the middle of the ocean.

-"It's very boring to tell people, you know what, she ran out of gas," said Shapiro.
+"It's very boring to tell people, you know what, she ran out of gas," Shapiro said.
 "The fantasy around it is amazing."

 The National Archives and Records Administration has also previously released documents on the search for Earhart.